em379/cli-data-gem-assessment-v-000/README.md

 <<<<<<< HEAD
 # MoviesInTheaters

-This is application where a user inputs there zip code and the current movies in theaters are displayed.
+This is an application where a user inputs there zip code and the current movies in theaters are displayed.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/movies_in_theaters`.
 To experiment with that code, run `bin/console` for an interactive prompt.